jabbott7335/ce-pe-bootcamp/docs/cn/app-dev.md

 **Monitoring and logging**

 Monitoring and logging should be a part of the cloud-native application.
 Dynamically monitoring all the services of the application is important.
 It keeps checking the entire application and is used for debugging purposes when required.
-Also, make sure your logging system should be able to collect all the logs and consolidate them together based on application, environments, tags etc.
+Also, make sure your logging system is capable of collecting and consolidating all logs together based on application, environments, tags etc.

 **Metrics**

 Cloud-native applications must include metrics as a part of their code.
 All the telemetry data needed will be provided by the metrics.
 This helps you to know whether your application is meeting the service-level objectives.

 Metrics are collected at instance level and later aggregated together to provide the complete view of the application.
-Once the application provides metrics, underlying infrastructure will scrape them out and use them for analysis.
+Once the application provides the metrics, underlying infrastructure will scrape them out and use them for analysis.

 **Debugging and tracing**